tranquilit/WAPT-Documentation/source/wapt-create-packages/wapt-package-structure/index.rst

 For example, this attribute may be used to avoid installing on WindowsXP packages that only work on Windows7 and above.

 Since version 1.8, it can also define the minimal Mac OS version.
-We advise not to use with Linux since there are several different distributions.
+We advise not to use it with Linux since there are several different distributions.

 max_os_version
 """"""""""""""